Easy Easter Egg Salt Painting for Kids

 I love trying to cram as many learning opportunities as possible into each and every holiday.
 Simply because holidays are instantly exciting for kids!
 Easter lesson plans for preschool can cover a wide range of topics, from letters and numbers to colors, science, and art.
-Watercolor salt painting is one of those wonderful activities for preschool that blurs the lines between art, science, and just a fun Easter craft for kids.
+This Easter egg salt painting is one of those wonderful activities for preschool that blurs the lines between art, science, and just a fun Easter craft for kids.

 Easter Egg Salt Painting for Kids is a wonderful way to celebrate the season while exploring the science within this colorful watercolor painting.
 You’ll need watercolors, liquid glue, salt, and the free printable Easter egg.
 Even older kids will enjoy this Easter art for kids as they watch the magic of salt absorption.
 If you’ve never tried raised salt painting, it’s time!

-Salt Painting Science
+Easter Egg Salt Painting Science

 Salt painting in preschool provides young learners with sensory experiences while teaching the science of absorption and color mixing.
 Depending on your students’ learning goals, you can take it in the direction that works best for your personal preschool Easter lesson plans.